Seighford: History

 William White's History, Gazetteer and Directory of Staffordshire (1851) described the village:

 Seighford is a scattered village above a small brook which flows east from Latford pool to the River Sow.
 Its parish contains the hamlets of Aston and Derrington, from one to one and a half miles east, Coton Clanford, one mile south, and Great and Little Bridgeford, three and a half miles north-east of Stafford.
 Doxey, east of the M6 motorway, became a separate civil parish in 2005.
-It forms a highly cultivated district, containing 803 inhabitants, and 3,830 acre of land.
-Francis Eld, Esq, is lord of the manor, and owner of most of the soil.
+It forms a highly cultivated district, containing 803 inhabitants and 3,830 acres of land.
+Francis Eld, Esq, is lord of the manor and owner of most of the soil.
 He resides at Seighford Hall, an ancient house with modern wings, on the west side of the village…the Parish Church, St Chad, was partly rebuilt of brick about 100 years ago, and contains many neat mural monuments.
 It has a brick tower, five bells and a clock ... there is a small Wesleyan Chapel at Little Bridgeford, built in 1850."